EnigmaCurry/d.rymcg.tech/_terminal/nix/README.md

 still use a text editor and other tools on your local workstation, but synchronize development files into the container volume, on the fly.

+This project is wrapped by the eponymous `d.rymcg.tech` CLI script, as outlined in [SHELL_CONTAINER.md](../../SHELL_CONTAINER.md) (which you should probably read first before reading this; the current document outlines the build process that the CLI script uses underneath the covers.)

 This container is useful for running things like [d.rymcg.tech](../../README.md), for keeping several isolated development/production environments, and for managing *other* Docker